Qoyawayma, Al – Polychrome Slipper Jar with Jaguar and Bird Men

 11.5"long x 6.75"h x 7.5"w

-“It is a shape that is a ubiquitous form in pre-historic pottery in areas from Hopi south to Chile.
-The figures on the slipper bowls are formed from actual Teotihuacán (Mexico) pottery stamps.
-The stamps are genuine with an estimated age of 0-200 AD.
+Then, of course, there was the earlier civilization before the Aztecs at the major city and pyramid complex at Teotihuacan.
+The imprinted (pressed) figures on the slipper recognize our earlier origins using real Teotihuacan “0” (zero) B.C. clay stamps.
 The animal representation may be a jaguar or perhaps another smaller animal.
 The other 3 figure relief characters I might guess as “bird men”.
 I give these stamps and figures respect because of their antiquity.
-Also, Teotihuacan was a very cosmopolitan city and pyramid complex and is said to have many cultural enclaves, some possibly with ancestors to the Hopi.
-Some linguists believe that the Teotihuacán spoke Uto-Aztecan, the root language of Hopi.”
+Teotihuacan was a very cosmopolitan city and pyramid complex and is said to have many cultural enclaves, some possibly with ancestors to the Hopi.